Kerry Intermediate Football Championship: Honours

-The winners can be promoted to play in the Kerry Senior Football Championship in the year after they win this competition.
+The winners can be promoted to play in the Kerry Club Football Championship in the year after they win this competition.

 The winners of the Kerry Intermediate Football Championship progress to the Munster Intermediate Club Football Championship, representing Kerry, later that year, or, as was the case in 2021, the following year.
 They often do well there and recent winners include Templenoe in 2019 and Na Gaeil winning in 2022 after winning the Kerry Intermediate Football Championship in 2021.
 Kilcummin made it 12 wins for Kerry out of 13 in 2018.
 The winners can then go on and win the All-Ireland Intermediate Club Football Championship title like Milltown/Castlemaine did in 2012.

 Teams beaten in the first round take part in the Intermediate Football Shield.
 The winners collect the Fenian Cup.